 Graduate of Radcliffe College and has served on their board.
 Currently she is serving as the president of Silbanc Properties, a real estate investment company.
 Janine previously served as Director of the investment firms Shepherd Management Corporation and Windrove Service Corporation and currently serves on the boards of numerous organizations including Freer and Sackler Galleries (Smithsonian), Charleston Library Society, American Friends of Shanghai Museum, and the Master Drawings Association of the Morgan Library.

-Mrs. Lindsay W. Marshall (GA)
+Mrs. Lindsay W. Marshall (Keswick, Virginia)

 Clark Mitchell (New York, NY)

 Clark Mitchell is a director of the BAND Foundation, the primary focus of which is biodiversity conservation.
 Grassland ecosystems have become one of Clark’s key focuses in his work with the foundation.
 In 2016, he helped to create the Southeastern Grasslands Initiative, a nonprofit that is addressing the loss of native grassland plant communities across the southeastern United States.
 He currently serves on the group’s steering committee.
 On Long Island, he has helped secure a multiyear grant from the BAND Foundation to expand the conservation footprint of the Friends of Hempstead Plains, a group that manages rare tracts of remnant tallgrass prairie.
 He has also secured grants for the Nature Conservancy of Mongolia and the Plant Extinction Prevention Program.
 Clark lives in New York City, where he serves on the board of the Natural Areas Conservancy, a nonprofit that manages NYC’s wild spaces for biodiversity health and human recreation.

 Ms. Lynde B. Uihlein (Milwaukee, WI)